canmom/canmom.github.io/fiction/summoning.md

 With my power, he will never find you.
 Perhaps you will join the circus after all---you certainly have some tricks to show after all this, one-armed conjurer.
 Perhaps you will change the shape of your body, perhaps you will take a new name.
 And perhaps you and your lover will live together for many years and see many strange lands, or perhaps you will quarrel and part ways one day.
 I can see only so far.

 This is the future I offer.
 Humble, perhaps.
 But you will live.

 ---

-Your mouth is open.
-Time is still frozen.

-There remains another possibility.
-You have learned the hateful magic of command.
-You could force me not to occupy *your* body, but that of your lover, just as your master commanded.
-Oh, how wretchedly he'd suffer and cry!
-But he could not resist us if he tried.

-Thus he and I would become your slaves.
-With such a powerful homunculus obeying you, you might just be able to slay your master.
-You could burn his bright, vivid life all at once in a shield to pierce the old man's heart.
-Yes, it would be enough.
-You could destroy the tower, destroy yourself, all those things you wished for.

-Still a hateful possibility, I'm sure.
-It would go against everything you believe to use him so.
-Why even bring it up?

-I said just now that your master was not always such a terrible man.
-There came a time when he and I stood where you now stand, a tryst discovered, calling on the deliverance of a demon to escape our punishment.
-Like you, he would not dare use *my* body to further *his* aims, and invited the demon into his own flesh, giving him the strength of ten men.

-So we fled.
-He was very gallant, and swore he would protect me: from the house we left behind, from wolves, from brigands.
-I have no doubt he would.
-He made me feel worth protecting: a beautiful young lady in sooth, and her knight!

-There came a drought, and years of famine.

-The grain market emptied, and the farmers kept their measly harvests hidden away, or spent it to pay mercenaries to guard their holdings.
-The forests swiftly emptied of game.
-No alms would ever come from far-off lords.
-Some of us turned to brigandry, or fled in pursuit of rumours of food, but soon came word of these villages collapsing under a wave of hungry mouths, and the lords closing the roads to contain us.
-So there was nowhere to go, and nothing to be done.

-Gradually the roadsides filled with the dead and dying.
-With hunger comes a simple despair.
-There is nothing to do but wait in the sun to die.

-I fell ill, then, too weak to fight off the plague.
-My dear, gallant fool could not hope to best this foe, yet all the same he nursed me in a hollow at the side of the road, sheltered by an upturned cart---no doubt he would have caught it too, but for the demon already filling his flesh.

-Then one day, I made a request, and he prepared me a bowl of hot stew, tough but slightly resembling pork in flavour.
-I couldn't hold it down, at first.
-But eventually my stomach accepted it.
-I was a little less feverish.
-I could kiss him goodnight.

-It was not enough, and that night, the plague killed me.

-I knew full well where the meat came from.
-Indeed, I often caught him looking at the others on that roadside, mouth slightly open, and heard him whisper.
-"I could save her.
-But I don't have the strength."
-I gave him that strength---I gave him permission.
-All of this---the tower, your tortures---it flows from there.
-From me.

-I died with the meat of a human being fresh on my tongue, by my own request, so I became a demon of temptation, and have served many masters since, as my power grew.
-(It helps that I share a name with someone famous.)
-Did you doubt this, since I seem so kind?
-This is the way to secure life after death.
-This is the cost.

-And I kept an eye on him.

-With my death he was torn in two by grief.
-"I was too afraid" he would say to himself.
-"I failed as a man, and God punished me.
-Never again."
-He killed more and more---they called him the Ogre.
-After a time, soldiers came and chased him to the mountains.
-And there he aged, and his strength waned, so he started trying to bind demons into the bodies of others.
-Each time they opened their eyes, he would say my name.

-I could have gone back to him then.
-And yet I did not.

-At first he said my name with hope, and then it became perfunctory.
-Then he started saying it with disgust. "'Lilith!'" he would say.
-"He was just a boy who defiled himself.
-An object I used for pleasure.
-I don't need him!
-I alone rule my fate."

-Thus he became a wizard.
-The very same man as my darling knight.
-Was this in him all along?

-What awaits us on that road, when we leave this tower?
-Perhaps it is delicious food and warm companionship and intimate sex under the moonlight in strange beautiful lands.
-But perhaps one day I'll have you eating someone at the side of the road.
-Your life sustains me, just as mine sustains you.

-This is who you will invite to share your body.
-I think you should know!

-Ah, but after I tell you this, perhaps you think once again of suicide.
-Well, I won't do it for you.
-If you accept me into your body as an ally, we're going to live.
-You will live fully, with all the pleasure and all of the pain---and whatever the cost.

-I am a demon of life.

-So if you want me to go against my nature, you'll have to force me.
-The price will be him.
-And if you choose to live, well, you might find more in common with your master than you thought!

----